sking-dev/terraform-certification/8-terraform-configuration-do-stuff/README.md

 Supplying the data `type` enables Terraform to do some basic validation on the value being supplied.

-NOTE: Terraform 0.13. onwards offers variable validation: you can add a `validation` block (into the `variable` block) that must evaluate to true / false.
+NOTE: Terraform 0.13 onwards offers variable validation: you can add a `validation` block (into the `variable` block) that must evaluate to "true" / "false".

 ### How to Submit Values for Variables